 When Jordy Mercer was drafted in the third round of the 2008 draft by the Pittsburgh Pirates, he was described as an offensive minded shortstop.
-Mercer is 6' 3″, 191 pounds, and is a tall lean shortstop, although he has the defensive skills to stick at the position.
+Mercer is 6' 3", 191 pounds, and is a tall lean shortstop, although he has the defensive skills to stick at the position.
 While he can play the position, ultimately his value lies with his bat, especially his power.

 That power has existed throughout his career with doubles.
 He had 36 doubles in his first full pro season in 2009 at the high-A level, leading the Carolina League.
 Last year he had 31 doubles in his jump to the AA level.
 However, his home runs haven't been anything to write home about, and took a serious drop in 2010.
-Mercer hit just three homers last year, after hitting 10 in the Carolina League in 2009.
-However, his power has returned this year, in a big way.
-Mercer currently has 19 doubles and 15 home runs with about two months remaining in the regular season.
-He’s already set a career high in home runs this year, and will likely double his career number of 18 heading in to the year.
-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+Mercer hit just three homers last year, after hitting 10 in the Carolina Le...

+This content is for Pirates Prospects subscribers only.
+Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.